Kansas City Age Discrimination Attorney

 - You didn’t get hired because the employer wanted a younger-looking person

-- You received a negative job application because you weren’t flexible enough for new projects
+- You received a negative performance review because you weren’t flexible enough for new projects

-- You were fired because your employer wanted more younger employers who he/she can pay less
+- You were fired because your employer wanted to pay younger employees lower wages

 - You weren’t given the promotion because the employer said the company needs “new blood”